Dunoon: Historical

 Only one Clyde steamer, the Waverley, satisfies demand for this business today.
 It berths at the breakwater when visiting Dunoon during its summer season.

-At Gourock Pier, a ScotRail train service provides access to the National Rail network via the Inverclyde Line at Glasgow Central.
-Public transport within Dunoon and the surrounding area is provided under government subsidy by bus and coach operator West Coast Motors.

-West Coast Motors' route 486 provides a regular return journey from Dunoon town centre to Inveraray, where it connects with a Scottish Citylink service 926 and 976 onward to Campbeltown, Oban, Glasgow and points in-between.

 Education

 Dunoon is served by three primary schools.
 Dunoon Primary School is on Hillfoot Street; this building was the original 1641 location of Dunoon Grammar School.
 St Muns Primary School is on Pilot Street and Kirn Primary School is on Park Road.

 Dunoon Grammar School is located on Ardenslate Road in Kirn.

 The University of the Highlands and Islands' Argyll College has a campus in Dunoon, located in the West Bay, near the breakwater and Castle Hill.